 In either case, many individuals show sufficient symptoms of both conditions to be diagnosed with both OCD and ADHD.

 ADHD can exacerbate the symptoms of OCD.
 For example, one study found that compared to adults with OCD alone, those additionally diagnosed with ADHD engaged in more obsessions and compulsions.
 The authors hypothesize that the additional impairments in executive control caused by ADHD may make it harder for individuals with both disorders to resist compulsions that make OCD worse.

 In addition to increasing the frequency of obsessions and compulsions overall, the combination of disorders may make some intrusive thoughts and OCD subtypes more common.
-In the study referenced above, the researchers found that obsessions and compulsions related to hoarding, symmetry, and order were more common among those with both conditions.
+In the study referenced above, the researchers found that obsessions and compulsions related to hoarding, symmetry, and fears about disorder were more common among those with both conditions.